Community-Based Fact-Checking on Twitter's Birdwatch Platform: What is Birdwatch?

 \section{What is Birdwatch?}

-On January 15, 2021, Twitter has launched the ``Birdwatch'' feature, a new approach to address misinformation on social media by harnessing the ``wisdom of crowds.''
-Birdwatch is a community-driven approach to identify misleading tweets circulating on Twitter.
+On January 23, 2021, Twitter has launched the ``Birdwatch'' feature, a new approach to address misinformation on social media by harnessing the wisdom of crowds.
+In contrast to earlier crowd-based initiatives to fact-checking, Birdwatch is a community-driven approach to identify misleading tweets directly on Twitter.
 On Birdwatch, users can identify tweets they believe are misleading and write (textual) notes that provide \emph{context} to the tweet.
-Birdwatch also features a rating mechanism that allow users to rate the quality of other users' notes.
+Birdwatch also features a rating mechanism that allows users to rate the quality of other users' notes.
 These ratings are supposed to help to identify the context that people will find most helpful and raise its visibility to other users.
-While the Birdwatch feature is currently in pilot phase and only available via a separate Birdwatch website\footnote{The Birdwatch website is available via \url{birdwatch.twitter.com}}, Twitter's goal is that community-written notes will be visible directly on tweets, available to everyone on Twitter.
+The Birdwatch feature is currently in the pilot phase in the \US and only pilot participants can see community-written fact-checks directly on tweets when browsing Twitter.
+Users not participating in the pilot can access Birdwatch via a separate Birdwatch website\footnote{The Birdwatch website is available via \url{birdwatch.twitter.com}}.
+Twitter's goal is that community-written notes will be visible directly on tweets, available to everyone on Twitter.

 \textbf{Birdwatch notes:} Users can add Birdwatch notes to any tweet they come across and think might be misleading.
-Notes are composed of (i) multiple-choice questions that allows users to state why a tweet might or might not be misleading; (ii) an open text field where uses can explain why they believe a tweet is misleading, as well as link to relevant sources.
-The maximum number of characters in the open text field is 280.
+Notes are composed of (i) multiple-choice questions that allow users to state why a tweet might or might not be misleading; (ii) an open text field where users can explain their judgment, as well as link to relevant sources.
+The maximum number of characters in the text field is 280.
 Here, each URL counts as only 1 character towards the 280 character limit.
-After it's submitted, the note is available on the Birdwatch site for other users to read and rate.
+After it's submitted, the note is available for other users to read and rate.
 Birdwatch notes are public, and anyone can browse the Birdwatch website to see them.